a18ismca/VM_IoT/README.md

 Each Thonny IDE instance will have a different intepreter.

-### Setting up the sensor with ESP32 (pictures will come later)
+### Setting up the sensor using ESP32

 1. Setup the motherboard on the breadboard according to the circuit diagram below.

 ![Circuit Diagram AZ-Delivery ESP32-WROOM-32 jpg](https://user-images.githubusercontent.com/62876523/215798947-b83b623d-9e07-45c1-a751-db97a09bbacb.jpg)

-2. Install esptool.py and setuptools by entering the following commands
+2. Install esptool.py and setuptools by entering the following commands in the command prompt (sometimes you need to access it as an Admin):
 ```
 pip install esptool
 pip install setuptools
 python -m esptool
 ```

-3. Connect the motherboard to your computer using a USB cable.
+3. Connect the motherboard to your computer using a USB-C cable.
 A red light on the motherboard should turn on if properly connected.
 Find and remember which COM port is used by opening the device manager on Windows. (see Ports)

 NOTE!
 If the port is not detected and is unknown, download the USB serial driver here https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads.
 Unzip the downloaded file, enter the device manager and find the COM port that is unknown.
 Update the driver by browsing your computer for drivers and select the CP2012 folder that you have unzipped.
 The name of the Silicon Valley driver should appear.